CRAIGS KIWISAVER SCHEME FAQS

 There are also general business risks relating to our operations that may result in loss (e.g. extended loss of access to IT Systems).

-More information relating to risk associated with the Scheme is available within the Other Material Information document and on the offer register; business.govt.nz/disclose.
+More information relating to risk associated with the Scheme is available at craigsip.com/document-library and within the Other Material Information document and on the offer register; business.govt.nz/disclose.

 Can I withdraw my investments?

-The nature of a KiwiSaver Scheme means your savings are locked in until the later of the dates:
+The nature of a KiwiSaver scheme means your savings are locked in until you are eligible for NZ Superannuation (currently 65).

 You may be able to make an early withdrawal of part (or all) of your savings under the KiwiSaver rules if you satisfy certain criteria.
 There are rules around when each of these withdrawals can be made and how much of your account can be withdrawn.